Massachusetts Institute of Technology

 (Inferno is an operating system developed by the Unix group at Bell-labs, in the late nineties.

-Limbo is a concurrent programming language, in which Inferno applications are developed.)
+Limbo is a concurrent programming language, in which Inferno applications are developed, and is the direct ancestor of the Go language.)

 Partly-successful attempts at recreation